Aquaticat/Monochromatic/readme.md

 Therefore, the above script isn't useless, just needs some more exclusions.

 TODO: Add some more exclusions to the above script.

+### Why are we not using some Bun specific features as of now?

+Astro, for example, doesn't work well with Bun, which means some packages written using `Bun` apis cannot run when imported into Astro.

 ## Misc